hapax/hapax.github.io/_posts/2020-08-06-eratosthenes.md

 **August 6, 2020.** *Eratosthenes measured the size of the earth using three data points: two shadows and the distance between them.
-During the vernal equinox in March, I performed a less elegant version of the same experiment.
+During the vernal equinox in March, I performed a less elegant version of the same experiment and found the latitude of Vancouver.
 Lacking one data point, I invoke an imaginary friend in Whistler to help me.*

 #### Eratosthenes' elegant estimate